El Paso gets $3 million to prosecute alleged Walmart mass shooter

 Crusius on Aug.
 3, 2019, allegedly drove from North Texas to El Paso with an assault rifle, went into the Walmart near Cielo Vista Mall and started shooting.
 Twenty-three people died and 23 others survived gunshots.
 Authorities believed he posted a racist manifesto online, railing against an influx of Hispanics into the United States.

-In the end, the dead and injured reflected the diversity of El Paso: whites, Hispanic-Americans, African-Americans, Mexican citizens and even one originally from Germany.
+In the end, the dead and injured reflected the diversity of El Paso: whites, Hispanic-Americans, African-Americans, Mexican citizens and even one originally from Germany who discovered Juarez, Mexico, while he was stationed in Fort Bliss.

 Crusius has pleaded not guilty to the charges.
 His attorneys have told reporters they need time to prepare a defense, so they won’t be ready to go to trial until 2025 at the earliest.
 The suspect faces state capital murder charges and separate federal charges that include hate crimes.